About Us

 The American Board of Professional Neuropsychology (ABN) was created by a group of clinical neuropsychologists in response to the growing need to formally assess competency in the practice of clinical neuropsychology in this young and expanding field.
 No other certification process existed at state or national levels at that time.

-ABN has grown from a small nucleus and evolved in accordance with the filed.
 The original board members consisted of 2l practicing clinical neuropsychologists, each holding diplomate status from the American Board of Professional Psychology (ABPP) in fields such as clinical psychology, counseling psychology, or school psychology.
 Each had achieved national recognition through research and/or practice in clinical neuropsychology.

 If you have further questions, please contact our main office: